 Suddenly, they’re being hailed globally as “the biggest boy band in the world” — no Korean or K-Pop attached.
 For a band that sings and raps mostly in Korean and has only one member fluent in English, this scale of global popularity is an insane achievement.
 Whether you, like me, were introduced to them by a friend or you encountered them randomly on the internet, it’s hard to escape the hype.
 And it’s no mystery why.

-As artists, they seem to be defying the quantity to quality ratio by consistently churning out both, and even the language barrier proves to be a negligible obstacle.
+As artists, they seem to be defying the quantity-to-quality ratio by consistently churning out both, and even the language barrier proves to be a negligible obstacle.
 Diligent translators in the fan army constantly produce translations for the band’s constant stream of content.

 What sets the septet apart is that their music is created with significant input from the actual band members rather than industry professionals.
-In a world where popular music is usually characterized by company-produced generic lyrics, pop beats and love songs, BTS dare to be different.
+In a world where popular music is usually characterized by company-produced generic lyrics, pop beats, and love songs, BTS dare to be different.
 A single message prevails throughout their oeuvre of work, no matter what the individual album’s theme is.

 Frankly, that’s unexpected, especially for a boyband that is essentially classified as K-pop.
 Yes, they’re great dancers and vocalists, but that is to be expected.
 Many actually consider the genre infamous for its formulaic sound and reliance on aesthetics, which means that BTS’s storytelling technique and diverse subject matter stand out.

 Their chart-topping single Fake Love, for example, tackles the importance of being true to oneself when it comes to love.
 Another example is their latest single, Epiphany, which focuses on loving yourself, despite your imperfections.
 Subjects like these are unconventional in mainstream music, but they’re also incredibly important to this audience.

 And it does work.
 With verses rich in metaphor and meaning, the quality of their work speaks for itself beyond the language barrier.
-Countless fans across the world attribute the band and their music to actively helping them deal with personal difficulties and mental health issues.Countless fans across the world attribute the band and their music to actively helping them deal with personal difficulties and mental health issues.
-Click To Tweet
+Countless fans across the world attribute the band and their music to actively helping them deal with personal difficulties and mental health issues.

-They are now creating music that is gender non-specific and consulting feminist feedback to their lyrics.
+They are now creating music that is gender non-specific and consulting feminist feedback for their lyrics.
 Members of BTS have shown repeatedly that they are willing to learn from their mistakes and improve constantly, an effort that stands out particularly when it comes to their racial awareness.

 Their discography definitely comprises of some major jams, but it also has something important to say.
 BTS means more than cool music: it’s seven average dudes from Korea who are speaking to people around the globe.
-And if that isn’t the essence of globalization, I don’t know what is.